 All of these should be taken into account by businesses when conducting a cyber security risk assessment in order to zero in on the threats that are most pertinent to their specific situation.
-When determining which cyber security risks are most significant to an organisation, it is also important to take into account how these factors interact with one another.
+When determining which cyber security risks are most significant to an organization, it is also important to take into account how these factors interact with one another.
 With this knowledge, businesses can take the appropriate measures to protect themselves from cyber threats and avoid the negative consequences of an attack.
 See also: What is cyber security policy and Why You Need One.

 Developing A Risk Management Plan

 Embarking on the development of a comprehensive Risk Management Plan can significantly alleviate potential hazards and mishaps, while fostering a secure and resilient organization.
 To achieve this, it is crucial to identify appropriate risk management strategies tailored to the unique aspects of your business; this process involves a deep dive into potential vulnerabilities in operations, conducting a thorough analysis to pinpoint areas requiring optimization.